Frequently Asked Questions

 How much does it cost to heat your pool?

 You have a considerable investment in owning and maintaining your swimming pool.
 The question should be - "what is it worth to me to have a warm comfortable pool that I can enjoy all the benefits of, more often?"
-Solar Industries Solar Pool Heating will pay for itself in as little as two years.
+Solar Industries Solar Pool Heating can pay for itself in as little as two years.
 After that, you'll be collecting dividends in the form of free heat year after year by simply choosing to use a solar pool heating system.

 Has the cost of solar heating come down?